For communityNovember 2021 Community information sessions

-As part of the tender process, companies who want to secure an exploration licence will need to demonstrate they are capable and willing to work closely with landholders and the farming community, before a licence is granted.
+As part of the tender process, companies who want to secure an exploration licence had to demonstrate they are capable and willing to work closely with landholders and the farming community before a licence is granted.

-The Act specifies that compensation is payable to the land owner or occupier for any of the following (as long as they arise from exploration work or a proposal to carry out the activity):
+The Act specifies that compensation is payable to the landowner or occupier for any of the following (provided they arise from exploration work or a proposal to carry out the activity):

 - Deprivation of possession of the whole or part of the surface of the land